Jim Durkin

 James Brian Durkin (born January 28, 1961) is an American politician who served as a Republican member of the Illinois House of Representatives from 1995 to 2003 and again from 2006 to 2023.
 He served as the Minority Leader of the Illinois House of Representatives from 2013 to 2023.
+He was the Republican nominee for the United States Senate in 2002.

 Early and personal life

-Jim Durkin was raised in Westchester, Illinois, one of eight brothers.
+Durkin was raised in Westchester, Illinois, one of eight brothers.
 He attended Divine Infant grade school and Fenwick High School.
 He later attended Illinois State University in Bloomington-Normal and graduated in 1984 with a degree in Criminal Justice.
 He continued his education at John Marshall Law School in Chicago, where he received his Juris Doctor degree in 1989.
 He served as an assistant Illinois Attorney General and an assistant Cook County State's Attorney where he served as a felony prosecutor and a special prosecutor in the narcotics unit.
 His brother, Thomas, is a federal judge on the United States District Court for the Northern District of Illinois.
 Durkin is on the board of trustees at the John Marshall Law School, and on the board of trustees for Misercordia Home in Chicago.
 Durkin lives in Western Springs, Illinois, with his wife Celeste, daughter and three step-daughters.